By Alex S. Vitale | Amazon.com | 271 pages

 BONUS II: Don’t have time to read the book or want to know more?
 Listen to Vitale talk about The End of Policing on the Novara Media Podcast.

 DID YOU KNOW?: Sunday to Saturday has a Good Reads page where we post all of the books we have read – even the ones that didn’t make the cut.

 DIG DEEPER: We have curated four guided learning paths to help you think distinctly Christian about policing.

 More curated books on policing:

-Former gang member Victor Rios grew up in the ghetto of Oakland, California so he knows the realities of Black and Latino males in the ghetto, but this is not his story.
-Punished: Policing the Lives of Black and Latino Boys is based off of Rios Ph.D. thesis at Berkeley that he penned after spending three years following 40 Black and Latino males in Oakland.Read more
+Former gang member Victor Rios grew up in the ghetto of Oakland, California so he knows the realities of Black and Latino males growing up in a low-income neighborhood, but this is not his story.
+Punished: Policing the Lives of Black and Latino Boys is based on Rios’ Ph.D. thesis at Berkeley that he penned…Read more